-If you don’t meet the income criteria, it may be possible to get the Citi Prestige as a secured credit card, with a deposit of at least S$10,000.
-There are a few data points (1, 2, 3) in the MileLion Telegram Chat regarding this, but keep in mind they come from 2019 and the situation may have changed since then.
+If you don’t meet the income criteria, it may be possible to get the Citi Prestige as a secured credit card, with a deposit of at least S$15,000.
+Visit a Citi branch to make enquiries.

-How much is the Citi Prestige’s annual fee?
+How much is the Citi Prestige Card’s annual fee?

 |Principal Card||Supp.
 Card|

-The Citi Prestige has an annual fee of S$535.
+The Citi Prestige has an annual fee of S$540, which will increase to S$545 from 1 January 2024 due to the increase in GST from 8% to 9%.
 Supplementary cards are free for life.

 Annual fee waivers are not available for the Citi Prestige, so don’t even think about asking (Citigold has run acquisition promotions which waive the first year’s fee, but there’s nothing going on now to my knowledge).

-Cardholders receive 25,000 miles for paying the annual fee, which works out to about 2.14 cents per mile.
+Cardholders receive 25,000 miles for paying the annual fee each year, which works out to about 2.16 cents per mile.
 That’s a relatively high cost to pay, but remember, we need to look at the benefits in totality.

 What sign-up bonus or gifts are available?

-The offer is open to individuals who have not cancelled a Citi Prestige in the 12 months prior to application.
+This offer is open to individuals who have not cancelled a Citi Prestige Card in the 12 months prior to application.
 Existing Citi principal cardholders are eligible.